PrefectHQ/vue-compositions/src/useGlobalEventListener/README.md

 # useGlobalEventListener
-The `useGlobalEventListener` composition can be used to automagically handle setup and teardown of event listeners on the document scope.
+The `useGlobalEventListener` composition can be used to automatically handle setup and teardown of event listeners on the document scope.
 It takes the same arguments as the global `addEventListener` method

 ## Example
 ```typescript